 Testing with just one parent is performed only in special circumstances.

 The Family Law Act requires:

 - tests are conducted by laboratories holding an accreditation;

 - samples must be collected in a controlled environment by a medical professional;

 - a “line of custody” must be maintained for the samples; completion of Family Law Court forms and affidavit, signed by all parties and the medical professional witnessed by a Justice of the Peace on the day of sample collection;

 - mandatory photo identification for all participants; and

-  - results of the test must be returned to the medical profession who will pass on to those on the affidavit.
+- test results must be returned to the medical professional, who will pass on to those on the affidavit.

 Photo identification is required in the event of a dispute about the test result.
 The photograph may be viewed to verify the identity of the person who gave the sample.
 (This may be at the discretion of laboratory staff unless accompanied by a court order).

 The founder of the firm, Silvio is a Family Law Specialist Accredited by the Law Institute of Victoria, Accredited FindLaw Feature Writer in Family Law and is a Founding Member of the Collaborative Law Committee of the Law Institute of Victoria.